chef-boneyard/chef-web-docs-2016/chef_master/source/resource_examples.rst

 Resource Code Examples
 =====================================================

 This reference contains code examples for many of the core resources that are built in to the |chef client|, sorted by resource.
-This topic is a subset of the topic that contains a `complete description of all resources <http://docs.chef.io/chef/resources.html>`_, including actions, attributes, and providers (in addition to these examples).
+This topic is a subset of the topic that contains a `complete description of all resources <http://docs.chef.io/chef/resources.html>`_, including actions, properties, and providers (in addition to these examples).

 Common Examples